Feature extraction from Medical Images and an introduction to “xtract-features.”

 from xtract_features.extract import s_entropy, entropy_simple# shannon's entropy

-s_entr = s_entropy(img)
+s_entr = s_entropy(img)# simple entropy

 entr_simp = entropy_simple(img)